criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

 | **200** | Success |  -  |

-## patchApiV1ExternalAccountByAccountIdAndBalanceId
+## getSkuByProductId

-> BalanceResponse patchApiV1ExternalAccountByAccountIdAndBalanceId(accountId, balanceId, updateBalanceModelRequest)
+> ResourceCollectionOutcomeOfSkuSearchResult getSkuByProductId(accountId, retailerId, offset, limit, skuSearchRequest)

-Modify a balance for the given account id
+Gets a list of SKUs based on a privided list of Product Ids

 ### Example